 - Boxing Day on the 26th of December

-The country has an area of 582,646 square kilometers of which 569,246 is land and the rest is water, while Nairobi is the nation’s capital, almost sitting at the center of the nation.
-Its official language is English and its national language is Swahili; in referred to as Kiswahili in the country.
-Additionally, the country has 42 ethnic groups who speak Afro-asiatic, Nilo-Saharan, Niger-Congo, European and Asian languages.
+Kenya’s official language is English and its national language is Swahili; referred to as Kiswahili in the country.
+Additionally, the country has 43 ethnic groups who speak Afro-Asiatic, Nilo-Saharan, Niger-Congo, European and Asian languages.

 The last community to be recognized, hence becoming the 43rd ethnic group was Makonde who originally came from southern Africa at the turn of the 19th century.